ByteBakersCo/babilema/README.md

 ## Usage
 In order to use Babilema, you need to have a GitHub repository with issues that will be used as blog posts.
-You can run Babilema from the command line or as a GitHub action. **TODO: add link to the GH action**
+You can run Babilema from the command line or as a [GitHub action](https://github.com/ByteBakersCo/babilema-action).
 The minimum requirements are the environment variables `GITHUB_REPOSITORY` and `GITHUB_TOKEN` that need to be set.

 ```bash